Samillion/mpv-ytdlautoformat/README.md

 This script helps you set a lower or a specific quality for some websites, while leaving the rest as default.
 That way all video streams will play and you won't have to keep editing `mpv.conf` each time to make it work.

 # Changes to mpv configuration made by the script
-If a URL match is found, the script will override `ytdl-format` you have set in `mpv.conf` or in commandline to the values you have set within the script.
+If a domain match is found, the script will change `ytdl-format` to the values you have set within the script, only for the current playing stream.

-No files are edited or changed in any way, the script simply changes `ytdl-format` value, so whatever is in `mpv.conf` or CLI is ignored.
+No files are edited or changed in any way.

 # How to install
 Simply place `ytdlautoformat.lua` in the corresponding mpv scripts folder of your operating system: